napari/cookiecutter-napari-plugin/PROMPTS.md

 license, etc. None of these configuration options are set in stone - you can always change these later, but it may require some effort.

-This document details what each of the prompts are asking, what the effect of your choice will be on your package directory/plugin, and any potential pitfalls of selecting one option over another.
+This document details what each of the prompts is asking, what the effect of your choice will be on your package directory/plugin, and any potential pitfalls of selecting one option over another.